 - 1 tsp powdered sugar

-Drain the strawberries reserving the juice.
-Pour it in in a shallow bowl and stir in the rest of the limoncello.
+- Drain the strawberries reserving the juice.
+Pour it in a shallow bowl and stir in the rest of the limoncello.

 - Ladyfinger biscuits need to be dipped really quickly in the strawberry juice in order to avoid them being completely soaked.
 Overly soaked biscuits will cause a soggy and watery tiramisu.